UoS-COM1001/com1001-2024-25-spr/README.md

 ### Drop-In Sessions

 From week 6 until week 11, the practical session will be replaced by a drop-in session.
-Here, you can talk to us about any technical problems you're experiencing with your code, or ask any other question you like (e.g., re-explaining lectuer content) and we'll endeavour to help.
+Here, you can talk to us about any technical problems you're experiencing with your code, or ask any other question you like (e.g., re-explaining lecture content) and we'll endeavour to help.
 This will take place in **Computer Room 3**.
 The whole room will be reserved so you can use the space to work simultaneously in your teams.

 ### Supervisor Meetings